Is the San Francisco Fellows Program an internship?

 - Letters of Recommendation

 - Responses to essay questions

-If you progress in the selection process, you may be required to do any/all of the following:
+In addition, as part of the selection process you may be required to do any/all of the following:

 Selected candidates will be given a conditional offer of employment and go through a background clearance and reference check required of all City employees.
 A formal offer of employment with the SF Fellows program are given upon completion of the background clearance.

 What if I have finished my degree requirements but am studying abroad and won’t have my undergraduate degree conferred until after June 2020?